na-na-hi/renget/archive/mmaib.md

 aa H: After a decade and more of tribal war, the tribes unite under Blue Anaconda's chieftess Kondia, who names the new nation Anakonia, after herself and her tribe.
 40H: Explorers from Polaria discover a new unexplored territory.
 Cita Azul is formed after being granted autonomy from Polaria
 56H: Jour De Nuit renames to Diarnuit for ease of writing documents; The Divide is enacted, assigning elves, angels, fairies and similar to the eastern part, while dwarves, goblins, hobbits and other similar races were assigned to the western part.
-57H: The Sky Council in Diarnuit is formally founded.
+57H: The Sky Council in Diarnuit is formally founded and with it, designate their first Sky Regent through a vote amongst the Council.
 62 H: The Avian Uprising happens
 101 H: The Avian Period ends, with a deal struck between the opposing sides to let the avian races occupy the northern island of Savan, under the recently-crowned Bolion Shishiro's rule.
 103 H: The Consejo de Azur is convened for the first time to have a cohesive government in the nation.